crykn/libgdx/README.md

 [![Discord Chat](https://img.shields.io/discord/348229412858101762?logo=discord)](https://discord.gg/7c6Wg8H)

 ## Cross-platform Game Development Framework
-**[libGDX](https://libgdx.github.io) is a cross-platform Java game development framework based on OpenGL (ES) that works on Windows, Linux, Mac OS X, Android, iOS and your WebGL enabled browser.** It provides a well-tried and robust environment for rapid prototyping and fast iterations.
-LibGDX does not force a specific design or coding style on you, it rather gives you the freedom to create a game the way you like it.
+**[libGDX](https://libgdx.github.io) is a cross-platform Java game development framework based on OpenGL (ES) that works on Windows, Linux, macOS, Android, iOS and your WebGL enabled browser.** It provides a well-tried and robust environment for rapid prototyping and fast iterations. libGDX does not force a specific design or coding style on you, it rather gives you the freedom to create a game the way you like it.

 ## Open Source, Feature Packed and Offering a Big Third-party Ecosystem
-LibGDX is licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) meaning you can use it free of charge, without strings attached in commercial and non-commercial projects.
-We love to get (non-mandatory) credit in case you release a game or app using libgdx!
-LibGDX comes with batteries included.
-See our [showcase](https://libgdx.github.io/showcase/) for a selection of 2D and 3D games developed with libGDX.
+libGDX is licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) meaning you can use it free of charge, without strings attached in commercial and non-commercial projects.
+We love to get (non-mandatory) credit in case you release a game or app using the framework! libGDX comes with batteries included.
+See our [showcase](https://libgdx.github.io/showcase/) for a selection of 2D and 3D games developed with it.

-LibGDX also offers a very extensive third-party ecosystem.
+libGDX also offers a very extensive third-party ecosystem.
 There are numerous [tools](https://libgdx.github.io/dev/tools/) and libraries that take a lot of work off the hands of developers.
-Take a look at [awesome-libgdx](https://github.com/rafaskb/awesome-libgdx#readme) for a curated list of libGDX-centered libraries and a good starting point for anyone new in the libGDX world.
+Take a look at [Awesome-libGDX](https://github.com/rafaskb/awesome-libgdx#readme) for a curated list of libGDX-centered libraries and a good starting point for anyone new in the libGDX world.

 ![](https://libgdx.github.io/assets/images/index_showcase/game0.png)
 ###### One example for a libGDX game: [Pathway](https://store.steampowered.com/app/546430/Pathway/) by Robotality.
 Find more games in our [showcase](https://libgdx.github.io/showcase/).